johnncaastro/johnncaastro/README.md

-# Jonathan Castro
+# Jonathan Alves

-Currently I work as an electronics technician in a distributor of electronic security materials.
-There I learned to work with several products, each with a different set of features.
-This opportunity sparked me more interest in technology than I already had.
+Hi!
+I am 26 years old and currently work as an electronics technician at a distributor of electronic security materials.
+There I learned to work with various products, each with a different set of features.
+This opportunity sparked me more interest in technology than I ever had.

-I'm scheduling programming in the web development area, as I intend to migrate from the area in the future.
-My goal is to be able to deliver value wherever I am, updating and teaching day after day, also updated with the programming community.
+I took a technical course in Information Technology at the State Technical School in Recife and identified myself with the area of ​​web development.
+I'm creating projects for the web with ReactJS, as I intend to migrate from the area in the future.
+My goal is to be able to deliver value wherever I am, help the programming community and always be patiently leveling up.

-#neverwalllearning 🚀
+#neverstoplearning 🚀

 <div align="center">
   <a href="https://github.com/johnnalves">